Anti-Mormonism: Opposition to Mormonism in Smith's lifetime

 Title page of one of the earliest anti-Mormon publications, E. D. Howe's Mormonism Unvailed: Or, A Faithful Account of that Singular Imposition and Delusion, from its Rise to the Present Time (1834), which claimed that the Book of Mormon was written by Solomon Spalding.

-In New York and Pennsylvania, anti-Mormonism concerned whether Smith had factually encountered the so-called golden plates; whether those plates belonged to the people rather than Smith; whether Smith had genuine visions (at least ones of theological import); Smith's treasure-digging episodes; and his alleged occult practices.
+In New York and Pennsylvania, anti-Mormonism concerned whether Smith had factually encountered the so-called golden plates; whether Smith had genuine visions (at least ones of theological import); Smith's treasure-digging episodes; and his alleged occult practices.
 In Ohio, anti-Mormons focused on the ill-fated banking efforts of the Kirtland Safety Society and other failed economic experiments, including the United Order.

 In Missouri, once the major gathering place of Latter-day Saints, members tended to vote in elections as a voting bloc, wielding "considerable political and economic influence," often unseating local political leadership and earning long-lasting enmity in the sometimes hard-drinking, hard-living frontier communities.
 The apparent differences between Latter-day Saints and the broader community culminated in hostilities and the eventual issuing of an executive order—later becoming known as "the Extermination Order" by the LDS Church—by Missouri governor Lilburn Boggs, which declared "the Mormons must be treated as enemies, and must be exterminated or driven from the State."
-Three days later, a renegade militia unit attacked a Mormon settlement in Hawn's Mill, resulting in the death of 18 Mormons and no militiamen in the eponymously named Hawn's Mill massacre.
+Three days later, on October 30, 1838, a renegade militia unit attacked a Mormon settlement in Hawn's Mill, resulting in the death of 18 Mormons and no militiamen in the eponymously named Hawn's Mill massacre.
 The so-called Extermination Order was not formally rescinded until 1976.